 In the world of medical billing, timing is everything.
 Most insurance companies have strict timely filing deadlines, often requiring claims to be submitted within 90 days of the service date.
 If you wait too long, you risk the claim being denied outright with no chance for appeal.
 Make it a standard practice to submit claims as soon as possible after a session.
 If you’re sending claims by mail, it’s wise to follow up after a few weeks to confirm they were received.
 Prompt submission is a simple habit that directly protects your practice’s revenue and prevents easily avoidable losses.

-Standardize Staff Training and Workflows
+Standardize Your Team’s Training and Workflow

 Your front office and billing staff are your first line of defense against errors.
 To ensure everyone is on the same page, it’s essential to standardize your workflows and provide ongoing training.
 The rules for coding and insurance requirements are constantly changing, so keeping your team updated is a direct investment in your practice.
 When your staff understands the latest regulations and follows a consistent process for tasks like insurance verification and claim submission, you’ll see a significant reduction in errors and a faster payment cycle.
 This consistency is key to efficient practice management.